abanink/ca11/README.md

 Take me to the [quickstart guide](https://ca11.io/topics/quickstart)

-# The CA11 project
+# CA11
-CA11 is a free communication software project being developed by tech company [Garage11](https://garage11.tech).
-Its purpose is to give people access to **easy-to-use**, **enjoyable**, **free** and **secure** communication.
-Its goal is to outperform closed CPaaS services with an open webbased communication solution that also protects people's privacy in the process.
+CA11 is a free software project being developed by [Garage11](https://garage11.tech).
+Its purpose is to raise the bar of today's communication tools in terms of being open, privacy-aware and ubiquitous.

-CA11 may be interesting to people who like a unified communication experience that enhances their availability.
-It does this by combining SIP-based telecom and decentralized p2p calling into one accessable webbased software project that runs on many JavaScript-enabled platforms.
+CA11 may be appealing to VoIP-providers who want a headstart in offering their customers a well-designed unified communication experience, by building upon a solid, open and extendable software foundation.
+CA11 integrates well with modern WebRTC-enabled SIP infrastructure.
+It uses the [SIP-over-websockets](https://tools.ietf.org/html/rfc7118) protocol as signalling layer and secure DTLS-SRTP(WebRTC) for media streaming, making CA11 a full-blown webbased SIP-softphone that can tap into all features a PBX has to offer, like: dialplans, PSTN connectivity, on-hold, transfers, waiting music, queues, IVRs, callgroups and (SFU video) conference calls.

+CA11 may be interesting for businesses who want a powerful and easy-to-use replacement for their hardphones.
+CA11 is easy to integrate with webbased CRM software and can be integrated in a company website, adding a powerful and approachable communication channel for potential customers to your company.

+Consumers may enjoy p2p calling over WebRTC using the decentralized SIG11 signalling network, which has better privacy protection through e2e encryption.
+Worldwide communication over this network is free, doesn't require accounts and has the best possible audio and video quality.
+SIG11 is rather an ambitious project and is still in an early phase.

+Developers may like CA11 because the project is written as a readable environment-agnostic ES2017 codebase that applies a simple but powerful reactive data-oriented design based on [Vue.js](https://vuejs.org/).
+This architecture allows CA11 to be developed at a very fast pace while keeping the code maintainable and easy to adapt.
+The project is aimed to be webbased and to be runnable on many JavaScript-enabled platforms.
 CA11 runs as a WebExtension, a PWA and as an Electron app.
 Node.js support is implemented partially.
-The project is written as a readable environment-agnostic ES2017 codebase that applies a simple but powerful reactive data-oriented design based on [Vue.js](https://vuejs.org/).
-This architecture allows it to develop at a very fast pace while keeping the code maintainable.

-## SIG11
+## SIG11?
-CA11 makes use of modern WebRTC-enabled PBX software like Asterisk.
-It connects to a PBX using [SIP-over-websockets](https://tools.ietf.org/html/rfc7118) and DTLS-SRTP(WebRTC) to tap into PBX features like: dialplans, PSTN connectivity, on-hold, waiting music, transfers, queues, IVRs, callgroups, conference calls, and recently SFU video-conferencing with Asterisk 16.

-On the other hand, CA11 integrates decentralized p2p calling over WebRTC, because p2p calling is beneficial to users.
-It has better privacy protection(e2e encryption), worldwide communication is free and it has in most cases the best audio and video quality.
-This approach works as long both parties use a shared signalling medium to establish the p2p connection.
+WebRTC in itself is peer-to-peer, but still requires a signalling channel to setup connections with.

-Yet, nowadays we still mostly depend on proprietary services to setup these communication channels for us.
-These services exist, because WebRTC requires a mediator to signal both parties about their connection setup terms.
-This raises privacy concerns and is a bad thing for free communication in general.
-People's communication options are being limited to these proprietary platforms, while - technically - anyone could be able to communicate freely to anyone else, without having to rely on platform X or Y. That is what SIG11 is about, in a nutshell.
-It envisions a secure, decentralized signalling network and protocol that communication platforms like CA11 can apply, with the purpose to provide user-friendly, free and secure communication to people.
+This channel can be a protocol like SIP or a proprietary service that takes care of this.
+This situation raises privacy concerns and is a bad thing for free communication in general.

+Proprietary services have no interest in extending people's communication options outside of their own communication platform, while - technically - anyone could be able to communicate freely to anyone else, without having to rely on platform X or Y. That is what the SIG11 project is about in a nutshell.
+It envisions a secure, decentralized signalling network and protocol that communication tools like CA11 apply, with the purpose to provide user-friendly, free and secure communication to everyone.

 ## Want to learn more?